thailanelopes/thailanelopes/README.md

 ##### :house: Goiânia, BR | :closed_book: SI Student at [UFG](https://ufg.br) with a focus on: Full Stack Development 🧑‍💻.
  I'm from Brazil🇧🇷

- A young woman in love with Science, Technology and Innovation!
+ A young woman in love with Science, Technology and Innovation!woman computer

   **Reach me out👇**